 We're no experts in improving your driving distance or short game, but we can delve into the 3 key innovations and concepts we often recommend to golf clubs.

-1. Comfortable Seating in & Around the Clubhouse.
+1. Comfortable seating in & around the Clubhouse.

 The most important factor in keeping members engaged in the holistic ecosystem of your club & course is ensuring the comfort of your members.
 Golf clubs everywhere are designed to be a calm, quiet retreat and your seating should reflect this.
-From comfortable and timely seating around the course, to soft cushioned sofas in your member's area, there is a quick easy solution to improving comfort.
+From comfortable seating around the course, to soft cushioned sofas in your member's area, there is a quick easy solution to improving comfort.

 Ensure you have got fit for purpose bench seating scattered throughout your course.
 Every second tee is a terrific starting point.
 Make sure the seats you choose blend into your setting and are of high quality.
 We also recommend taking shade into consideration for on-the-course-seating.
 Whether it's under an established tree or an installed shade solution such as a cantilever outdoor umbrella, looking after your members is important.
 How much seating?
 We recommend at least a bench seat every second tee mixed with seating at some of the amazing vantage points your course has to offer.